-If you want to get in touch with one of the team members, send an email to email@example.com or call (03) 9345 6732.
+To get in touch with one of our team members, please send an email to email@example.com or call (03) 9345 6732.
 We'd love to hear from you!

 Are you a student looking for a project or supervision?
 Prof Patton and Dr Mundy are available for student supervision and can be contacted directly.

 Lisa completed a PhD in Developmental Psychology in the UK.
 Since then, she has been working at MCRI as a Research Fellow and Project Manager.
 Lisa has lots of experience working on longitudinal studies both in the UK and Australia.
 She really enjoys seeing how children grow up over the years.
 Lisa is particularly interested in understanding what we can do to help make childhood and adolescence a happy and positive time for all children.

 Professor George Patton is a medically qualified epidemiologist with a clinical background in child and adolescent psychiatry.
 He is a National Health and Medical Research Council (NHMRC) Senior Principal Research Fellow.
 His research is based at the Population Health Studies of Adolescents group at the Murdoch Children's Research Institute.
 He has been extensively involved in both child and adolescent mental health research and global adolescent health work.
 He has been a consultant around research to the World Health Organisation (WHO), United Nations Population Division and UNICEF.
 He has previously coordinated two special series on adolescent health for the Lancet and is currently Chair of the 'Lancet Commission on Adolescent Health and Wellbeing'.